Some say crafting a good App Store page is an art, but we say it’s a science.

 Testing is required to determine which orientation works best for your specific app target audience.

-5. Find A App Screenshot Design Strategy
+5. Decide on an App Screenshot Design Strategy

 Make sure to test your app Screenshots design strategy in addition to gallery orientation,